CDCgov/trusted-intermediary/adr/021-validation-engine.md

 ### Risks

-- The engine will need to iterate over all rules to decide which ones to apply, which could impact performance if the rules grows substantially.
+- The engine will need to iterate over all rules to decide which ones to apply, which could impact performance if the rules grow substantially.
-- If the conditions are not well defined there could be potential leakage (transformations misapplied), but this should be identified in staging while onboarding.
+- If the conditions are not well defined there could be potential leakage (validations misapplied), but this should be identified in staging while onboarding.